Sebelino/play/tls/home_web_server/README.md

 ## Add domain name

 At your domain name registrar, insert an A record into your zonefile.
+In my case, I have purchased the `sebelino.com` domain from Google Domains.
-It should look something like this:
+The record should look something like this:

 ```
 web.sebelino.com.
 3600 IN A xxx.xxx.xxx.xxx